-These steps provide the major outline of creating the application; they do not show all code used in the
+These steps provide the major outline of creating the application; they do not show all code used in the application.
+For the full code listing see <mpsdk>/samples/source/CustomSchema.cpp.

 1. Register the namespaces and the prefixes that will be used for the schema: